Whether you're allowing or requiring employees to work from home there are significant benefits for employers and employees.

 There can also be problems if an employee is working on a personally owned computer and the employer receives an e-discovery request.

 Electronically stored information is routinely requested in civil and criminal proceedings.
 Complying can be difficult if, for example, an employer doesn't know what files or records employees have on their home computers or if an employee alters files or destroys them after an e-discovery request is received.

 If at all possible, remote employees should only be allowed to use company-issued computers.
 Doing so ensures that the employee's computer is subject to the same virus and system upgrades as the rest of the company issued devices and therefore they will be less likely to contract an infection that could bring the company's information technology infrastructure to its knees.

 Mandating that employees use company-issued computers also reduces the risk that your company will be unable to comply with an e-discovery request.

 5. What happens if data does go "missing?"
 Allowing employees to work in their home offices can give them the false impression that no one is watching what they are actually doing with the company's data.
 Before your company launches a work-from-home program, think about the data that homebound employees will have access to as well what would happen if that data were lost, stolen or just misplaced.

 For example, if an employee working from home decides to steal confidential data, how would your company know?
 What if the employee is the victim of a home invasion during which their laptop is stolen?
 How much of the company's data is stored on the employee's laptop?
 Is it encrypted?
 What could your company do to limit or mitigate the potential damage if such an event was to occur?

-With appropriate policies, management and safeguards in place, you can help ensure your company reaps the benefits of a work-from-home program and that employees perform at their best, whether they are working down the hall or in an off-site office far away.
+While you may not have much choice in the matter while the COVID-19 crisis continues, you may still be able to reap many benefits from a work-at-home program, with appropriate policies, management and safeguards in place.
+You may find that employees perform at their best, whether they are working down the hall or in an off-site office far away.